-EXECUTIVE VICE-PRESIDENT (Alaa Meshref) Report to the AGM
+EXECUTIVE VICE-PRESIDENT (Alaa Meshref)

 This report covers the period from January 2019 until December 2019 (the time of writing this report).

 Areas of Responsibility:

 - 1. Africa (Communications) Continental Role - 2.
 Supervise and follow up on Information Technology issues - 3.
 Supervise and follow up on Equipment-related issues - 4.
 Vice-President of the Arab Table Tennis Federation Regional Role